Skipton is a town in the Western

 the 175th Anniversary in grand style with events held throughout the year.

-The Skipton-Ballarat rail trail allows cyclists to ride between Skipton and Ballarat, with great stopping places along the route.
+trail allows cyclists to ride between Skipton and Ballarat, in safety away from the road traffic, enjoying recreational time to enjoy the great views with great stopping places along

 Skipton Variety Market is held on the second Saturday of each month, with Stalls under cover at the